tdspora/syngen/README.md

 #### MLflow monitoring
-Set the `MLFLOW_TRACKING_URI` environment variable to the desired MLflow tracking server, for instance: http://172.12.82.33:5000/.
-You can also set `MLFLOW_ARTIFACTS_DESTINATION` environment variable to the desired path (including cloud path), where the artifacts should be stored.
-When using Docker, ensure the environmental variable is set before building the images.
+Set the `MLFLOW_TRACKING_URI` environment variable to the desired MLflow tracking server, for instance: http://localhost:5000/.
+You can also set `MLFLOW_ARTIFACTS_DESTINATION` environment variable to the preferred path (including cloud path), where the artifacts should be stored.
+When using Docker, ensure the environmental variables are set before running the container.

-Provided environmental variables will allow to track the training process and store the artifacts in the desired location.
+The provided environmental variables allow to track the training process, and the inference process, and store the artifacts in the desired location.
 You can access the MLflow UI by navigating to the provided URL in your browser.
+If you store artifacts in remote storage, ensure that all necessary credentials are provided before using Mlflow.

 ## Contribution